TREEcg/LDES-Action/README.md

 # Development
 ## Test
-Create a private `.env` file following this structure, with your wanted environemt variables:
+Create a private `.env` file following this structure, with your wanted environment variables:

 ```
 INPUT_URL="https://smartdata.dev-vlaanderen.be/base/gemeente"